Geo-Information for Disaster Management

 Given the potential of geographic information and remote sensing to help manage disasters, from prevention to relief organization, the GI4DM workshop will bring together geo-specialists and disaster managers, to discuss recent innovations and make recommendations for future research.
 The Gi4DM workshop is intended to target political and administrative decision-makers as well as administrative emergency practitioners, but also technical experts from different disciplines including computer science, information technology, engineering, and disaster management.

-Gi4DM is organized by ISPRS with the support of the ISC GeoUnions Standing Committee on Disaster and Risk Reduction, continuing the series of workshops organized annually since 2005 (https://gi4dm.net/).
+Gi4DM is organized by ISPRS with the support of the IRDR (Integrated Research on Disaster Risk) and the ISCGDRR ( ISC GeoUnions Standing Committee on Disaster and Risk Reduction, continuing the series of workshops organized annually since 2005 (https://gi4dm.net/).

 Save the date!
 Let’s build a safer and more resilient world together.

-For registration and more information, visit our conference website: Gi4DM Conference.
+For registration and more information, visit this website.

 Important Dates